-I am very keen to talk to potential PhD students who are interested in working on projects relating to the validity of forensic science evidence, lay comprehension of probabilistic scientific evidence, the development and evaluation of expertise, or other aspects of the intersection between psychology and evidence.
+I am very keen to talk to potential PhD students who are interested in working on projects relating to the validity of forensic science evidence, lay comprehension of scientific evidence, the development and evaluation of expertise, or other aspects of the intersection between psychology and evidence.

 Advice for prospective students

 Working in my lab offers lots of opportunities to make discoveries with implications for professional practice in the criminal justice system.
 The 2009 NAS report has opened the door for cognitive psychologists to contribute to the refinement of criminal justice systems around the world by using their experimental skills to better understand human expert performance and lay decision-making.
 By deciding to work in the area you could find yourself generating the kind of knowledge that is currently being sought and relied upon by legal academics, law practitioners, forensic scientists and law enforcement agencies.
 You can also contribute more broadly to theories of decision-making under uncertainty, persuasion, and belief-updating.
 Our vibrant lab culture involves PhD, Masters and Honours students, academics, law students and research assistants.
 We meet weekly to talk about projects and ideas, to discuss topics in the media and literature, as well as emerging research questions.
 Everyone works together to share their knowledge and experience and to make sure you are always supported in your work.